vinnylg/leafletslm/docs/architecture/index.md

 # Architecture & System Design

 This section serves as the central repository for the architectural documentation of the **DrugSLM** project.
-It details the conceptual design, data processing workflows, and the physical infrastructure required to support the research experiments.
+It details the conceptual design, data processing workflows, visual standards, and the logical roadmap guiding the research experiments.

 To ensure clarity, precision, and consistency across the project's documentation, we have established rigorous visual standards and logical roadmaps that guide the development and reproduction of the pipeline.